Employer Information

 Main duties of the placement

-There will always be a more senior clinician in the department at all times to provide them with support.
+The F2 doctor will be expected to undertake an initial assessment and instigate the management for all types of patients (including paediatrics) presenting to the ED.
+There will always be a more senior clinician in the department to provide them with support.

 Typical working pattern in this placement

-The shift types include day shifts (0800-1700), mid-shifts (1300-2200), late shifts (1500-0000) and night shifts (2200-0800).
+The shifts types include day shifts (0800-1700), mid-shifts (1300-2200), late shifts (1500-0000) and night shifts (2200-0800).

 Night shifts occur at frequency of 1 in 6 weeks and are divided into runs of 3 or 4 nights.